GaviGuy/EditorChanges/README.md

 ## Potential Future Features
 * allow mirroring in the flight path editor
-* allow changing notes to their invisible variants
+* putting new editor functions onto their own keys (instead of stealing keys)
 * allow changing shape of sliders with no endpoint
 * allow changing ending of stray beathold ends
 * place error flags on stray hold ends, matches ending spins, and scratch snipes